zenrocklabs/zenrock-docs/docs/docs/faq.md

 The dApp team needs to integrate the zrSign interface into their contracts to make appropriate calls, that will allow cross-chain messaging right away.

 ### Where is zrSign deployed?
 Currently zrSign is deployed on Sepolia under the address [0x8F309C9550D0d69C3f9b8d7BCdC7C93B05Cd089e](https://sepolia.etherscan.io/address/0x8F309C9550D0d69C3f9b8d7BCdC7C93B05Cd089e).
 To find other implemented zrSign contracts, check in our [address page](./zrSign/releases/addresses.md)!
+We will update the list frequently.

 ### Can a single contract control several wallets within single or multiple networks?
 Yes, a single contract can have as many wallets on supported chains as needed.